Templates

 1. Does the notice of termination have to be executed as a deed?

-A deed is required to terminate a agreement when expressly stated in the original agreement, or if the agreement does not give a party an express or implied right to terminate the agreement, the parties may use a deed to end the agreement by mutual consent.
+A deed is required to terminate an agreement when expressly stated in the original agreement, or if the agreement does not give a party an express or implied right to terminate the agreement, the parties may use a deed to end the agreement by mutual consent.
 This contractual formality ensures compliance with agreed-upon terms, preserving the parties' intent for a mutually agreed, enforceable termination.

 The formalities of a deed can provide more legal certainty to parties, reduce ambiguity and address uncertainties in ongoing rights and obligations.
-Failure to use a deed, if required by the original agreement may constitute a breach of agreement, which can hinder the enforceability of the termination.
+Failure to use a deed, if required by the original agreement, may constitute a breach of the agreement, which can hinder the enforceability of the termination.
 For this reason, it is always important to review the agreement that you intend to terminate and check how notices must be given, and the applicable notice period that is required.

 2. What if there are certain obligations in the agreement that I want to continue after the agreement comes to an end?